kumu/docs/overview/billing.md

 ![Annual project limit](/images/billing-settings-annual-organization.png)

+When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle, and charges the card on file immediately.

 <p class="alert alert-warning">
 When you increase your private project limit on an annual plan, a prorated charge will be billed immediately to the credit card on file.
 If you need to pay by invoice instead of by credit card, please <a class="alert-link" href="mailto:support@kumu.io">reach out Kumu support</a> before increasing your project limit.
 </p>